schmidtjonathan/DunkelFlowten/README.md

 ---

-This code accompanies the manuscript "Assessing the risk of future Dunkelflaute events for Germany using generative deep learning" ([link](#) follows soon).
+This code accompanies the manuscript "Assessing the risk of future Dunkelflaute events for Germany using generative deep learning" ([https://arxiv.org/abs/2509.24788](https://arxiv.org/abs/2509.24788)).